 Early exposure to scientific discovery is fundamental to creating not only scientists and physicians, but also scientifically literate and engaged teachers, businesspeople, and policy makers.
 Through our high school research program, the Mount Desert Island Biological Laboratory engages students early in their education, at a time when they are considering college education and future career paths.
 High school participants in our research program are offered opportunities to learn from scientists how they work, what inspires them, and how to continue in science in college and beyond.
 Summer fellowships (internships) and a one-week course are offered.

-The Summer Academy in Genomics is a one-week short course for Maine high school students held every August.
-The Academy is a one-week introduction to genomics research in which students will learn and practice techniques in molecular biology and bioinformatics.
+The Infinite Variations: High School Genomics is a one-week short course for high school students in August.
+The intensive lab course is a one-week introduction to genomics research in which students will learn and practice techniques in molecular biology and bioinformatics.

 Students can select a summer research mentor from among MDIBL’s resident or visiting faculty whose research matches their personal scientific interests and career goals.

-Weekends are typically free and students enjoy recreational activities including hiking in Acadia National Park, swimming in one of Acadia’s pristine ponds, biking, running, sand pit volleyball, soccer, Ultimate Frisbee, kayaking, or just relaxing on the Lab dock.
+Weekends are typically free, and students enjoy recreational activities including hiking and swimming in Acadia National Park, cycling, running, sand pit volleyball, soccer, Ultimate Frisbee, kayaking, or just relaxing on the Lab dock.

 Summer Research Fellowship applications are generally accepted in late fall, with an application deadline in early January.
 Most fellowships cover all expenses (room, board, travel) and pay a weekly stipend.

-mid-June to mid-August 2013.
+Mid-June to mid-August 2014.
 These dates may vary on an individual basis depending on their mentor’s arrival and departure dates.